Entanglement structure of current-driven diffusive fermion systems: Average replicated density matrix in chaotic phase III - Model

 which follows because sending $\delta \to - \delta$ maps $\bar{b}_i^\uparrow \to \bar{b}_i^\downarrow$.
-We can use (\ref{eqn:bpc}) to constrain all the terms with odd powers of $\delta$ in this sum.
-In particular, the only non-zero term with an odd power of $\delta$ is \be f_i = \frac{1}{2} - \frac{i}{L+1}, \ee which is an exact result.
+We can use Eq.~(\ref{eqn:bpc}) to constrain all the terms with odd powers of $\delta$ in this sum.
+In particular, the only nonzero term with an odd power of $\delta$ is \be f_i = \frac{1}{2} - \frac{i}{L+1}, \ee which is an exact result.